-He arrived on the international scene as the youngest winner in the history of the Paganini International Violin Competition in Genoa, Italy.
+Dmitri Berlinsky, professor of violin and artist teacher at the Michigan State University College of Music, arrived on the international scene as the youngest winner in the history of the Paganini International Violin Competition in Genoa, Italy.
 This victory led to his performance on Nicolo Paganini's own Guarneri del Gesú instrument, a privilege shared by only a handful of artists in history.
-Subsequent triumphs at the Montreal International Violin Competition (Grand Prize), the International Tchaikovsky Competition, and the Queen Elizabeth Competition in Brussels led to appearances with major orchestras in Europe, Russia, the Far East, and North and South America.
+Subsequent triumphs at the Montreal International Violin Competition (grand prize), the International Tchaikovsky Competition and the Queen Elizabeth Competition in Brussels, led to appearances with major orchestras in Europe, Russia, the Far East, North and South America.

 His playing was featured in the Emmy-Award documentary “Life on Jupiter” and “New York Canvas.”

-His students have won important international competitions such as the Tchaikovsky, Menuhin, Tibor Varga, and William Byrd, and have assumed positions in orchestras including the Boston Symphony and the concertmaster position of the Seattle Symphony.
+Berlinsky's students at MSU have won important international competitions such as the Tchaikovsky, Menuhin, Tibor Varga, William Byrd and have assumed positions in orchestras including the Boston Symphony Orchestra and concertmaster of the Seattle Symphony.